lwvmobile/edacs-fm/README.md

 SDR++

 Be sure to set your VFO to 25khz NFM, set the VFO on the control channel and select Audio under Recorder.
+Make sure to keep the audio in the green and not in the red under recording, turn the gain down if necessary.
+Thanks.

 ![alt text](https://raw.githubusercontent.com/lwvmobile/edacs-fm/main/sdrpp-help.png)